After the Bnei Yisrael are finally out of Egypt, they find out that life is not going to be easy. There are laws to follow, and rules to live by.

 Marry her now, make her happy, too!

 This one still rings very painfully for me.
 Many times I have quoted this pasuk to my Rabbi asking “how come this is not observed?”
 Many times I heard something like – I wish all laws were strictly observed today.
-I grew pretty strong during my long years of widowhood, but I wish no woman in that position ever to ask this question again.
+I grew pretty strong during my long years of widowhood, but I wish no woman in that position ever has to ask this question again.
 Let us all remember the most vulnerable among us.